 Whenever I mention funeral films, invariably those of the baby boomer generation cite Harold and Maude, a cult classic comedy film from 1971.
 Ironically, while this movie is remembered for the main characters attending the funerals of people they don’t know (like me with my 30 Funerals in 30 Days Challenge), there are only two funerals depicted during the film.
 The message of living life to the fullest made Harold and Maude the outstanding story that it is.

-Harold is a young man from a wealthy family who is fascinated with death and makes a regular habit of faking suicides to try and rattle his self-absorbed mother.
+Harold is a young man from a wealthy family who is fascinated with death, attends funerals of people he doesn’t know, and makes a regular habit of faking suicides to try and rattle his self-absorbed mother.
 Maude is a free-spirited 79-year-old woman with a breezy outlook on life.

 Maude introduces herself to Harold at a funeral by sneaking up behind him in the church and offering him a liquorice stick.

 Their conversation as the casket rolls by at the end of the funeral is insightful.

 Maude: “Me neither.
 I heard he’s 80 years old!
 I’ll be 80 next week.
 Good time to move on, don’t you think?”

 Maude: “I mean, 75 is too early, but at 85 you’re just marking time.
 May as well go look over the horizon.”

 The sly humor in the film jumps out with a close up of the Permaseal label on the casket and the audio of a brass band as the deceased is wheeled out.
 A parade passes by on the street as the casket is loaded into the hearse.
 The commentary, as I see it: once you are dead, the parade of life passes you by, so make the most of it while you’re still here!

 Maude hops into a Volkswagen and drives off.
 Turns out, it’s the minister’s car that she’s just stolen.